xiaoyaolll/gitBox/readme.txt

-Git is avesion control system.
+Git is a distributed vesion control system.
 Git is free software